Dragonrun1/qt-material/docs/source/notebooks/readme.rst

     import sys
     from PySide6 import QtWidgets
-    # from PySide2 import QtWidgets
-    # from PyQt5 import QtWidgets
+    # from PyQt6 import QtWidgets
     from qt_material import apply_stylesheet

     # create the application and the main window